for Movement Disorders

 The WVU Medicine Comprehensive Movement Disorders Clinic combines a multidisciplinary approach with holistic, personalized care to evaluate, diagnose, manage, and treat all movement disorders.

-The WVU Medicine Comprehensive Movement Disorders Clinic provides world-class, personalized treatment that is tailored to each patient’s individual needs.
+The WVU Medicine Comprehensive Movement Disorders Clinic’s multidisciplinary team provides world-class, personalized treatment that is tailored to each patient’s individual needs.

 - Physical Therapy